ISM-Weimar/DeepEnergyMethods/tensorflow_collocation/README.md

-Collocation code based on https://github.com/maziarraissi/PINNs
+Collocation code based on an extension of Physics Informed Neural Networks ( https://github.com/maziarraissi/PINNs ).

 Requires Tensorflow and pyDOE